IBM/protect-webapp-using-runtime-container-security/README.md

    ***(iii) Cross Site Scripting (XSS)***

-   There are vulnerable APIs using which malicious scripts can be embedded in data sent to the application.
+   The `DVWA` application has vulnerable APIs using which malicious scripts can be sent to the application.
 The scripts can be embedded in query parameters of a GET request or inside form data of a POST request.
 The below policies will detect scripts being sent to the application inside a GET or a POST request.

    Add a sensor for detecting scripts in a GET request:
    * Sensor name - sensor.xss.get